-Multichannel marketing tools often include functionality for customer and lead segmentation, campaign orchestration, workflows, and message execution.
+Multichannel marketing tools often include customer and lead segmentation, campaign orchestration, workflows, and message execution.
 Modern products also feature advanced analytic capabilities that enable users to analyze and model data to help them profile and survey customer journeys.
 Multichannel marketing solutions are meant to tackle large amounts of data to perform event-triggered and real-time management in both inbound and outbound environments.

 Custom lead management and segmentation is a major theme in the report, with lead differentiation a key tenet to the success or failure of modern marketing initiatives.
 As a result, the inclusion of machine learning and artificial intelligence functionality in a wide variety of these solutions is no surprise.
-Data analytics can go a long way in ensuring that customers receive timely and relevant offers, and it allows marketers to pay special attention to their leads without having to do manual processes.
+Data analytics can go a long way in ensuring that customers receive timely and relevant offers.
+It allows marketers to pay special attention to their leads without having to do manual processes.
 This enables a greater degree of personalization and understanding of where each customer is on their journey.

-In this Magic Quadrant, Gartner evaluates the strengths and weaknesses of 21 providers that it considers most significant in the marketplace, and provides readers with a graph (the Magic Quadrant) plotting the vendors based on their ability to execute and their completeness of vision.
+In this Magic Quadrant, Gartner evaluates the strengths and weaknesses of 21 providers that it considers most significant in the marketplace and provides readers with a graph (the Magic Quadrant) plotting the vendors based on their ability to execute and their completeness of vision.
 The graph is divided into four quadrants: niche players, challengers, visionaries, and leaders.
 At Solutions Review, we read the report, available here, and pulled out the key takeaways.

-The leaders column features some familiar faces, as none of the 2017 top dogs saw a demotion or a major change in positioning.
+The Leader column features some familiar faces, as none of the 2017 top dogs saw a demotion or a major change in positioning.
 Adobe remains the best bet on Gartner’s horizontal axis for a second-straight year, with the strongest completeness of vision of any provider in the report.
-SAS retains the top spot on the vertical axis which means it had the greatest ability to execute this year.
+SAS retains the top spot on the vertical axis, which means it had the greatest ability to execute this year.
 Oracle and IBM once again hover in place as formidable challengers for the top spot as well.